hassalea/hassalea/README.md

 <div>
   <img src="astast.png" alt="Descripción de la imagen" align="right" width="370">
   <p align="left">Hey!
 My name is Hassaleah, and I'm a Graphic Designer from El Salvador who has dedicated over 5 years of my professional career successfully managing and coordinating projects from concept through
+  completion. <br><br>
-  completion. <br> In addition to my passion for design, I've also delved into the world of programming, with a particular focus on Front-End development.</p>
+  In addition to my passion for design, I've also delved into the world of programming, with a particular focus on Front-End development.</p>
 </div>